joneslloyd/bluniversal-comments/README.md

 ### Step 1: Download the Extension

 1. Visit the **[Releases](https://github.com/joneslloyd/bluniversal-comments/releases)** page on the GitHub repository.
-2. Download the latest `.zip` file for the extension.
+2. Download the latest `chrome-extension.zip` file for the extension.

 ### Step 2: Install the Extension